first impression: Nikon D800

-I’ve been using the Nikon D4 (B&H) for a few months now, and love it.
+I’ve been using the Nikon D4 for a while now, and love it.
 For me, the Nikon D4 offers more than enough resolution for wedding photography.

 Today I had the chance again to photograph Ulorin Vex in the studio, and I decided to use the Nikon D800.
 Looking at the first series of images, my response immediately was: “Holy macaroni!
 The files are incredible!”